kevinpt/opbasm/doc/rst/language.rst

 ``outputk <literal>, <address>``           outputk 5A, B            out_port[B] ⇐ 0x5A
 ========================================== ======================== ==============================

 This writes a constant value to the dedicated outputk ports.
-This avoids the `load`_, `output`_ pair required to write a constant to a normal output port.
+This avoids the `load`_, `output`_ instruction pair required to write a constant to a normal output port.
+Useful if you want to write static data as fast as possible.
 There are only 16 outputk ports 0-F.

+When the literal is a string or table name this instruction is expanded into multiple copies for each character or byte.

 Miscellaneous instructions
 --------------------------

+.. _inst-disable:

 disable
 ~~~~~~~